vorSherer/code-201-prework/README.md

    - <a href="https://www.khanacademy.org/computing/computer-programming/html-css">Intro to HTML+CSS</a> (up through and including the “Web development tools” section) on Khan Academy
    - <a href="https://www.khanacademy.org/computing/computer-programming/programming">Intro to JavaScript: Drawing and Animation</a> on Khan Academy

-   **Note:** In the JavaScript course, do everything through the section titled "Objects"; do not do the sections titled "Object Oriented Design" or "Becoming a Better Programmer".
+   **Note:** In the JavaScript course, do everything up through and including the section titled "Arrays"; do not worry about doing the section titled "Objects" or what follows.

 ##### 9. Complete the textbook readings for Day 1 of class *(2-3 hours)*